GoogleCloudPlatform/emblem/docs/decisions/2022-04-website-testing-philosophy.md

 Third, we expect our initial tests to help us _detect_ - but **not debug** - problems.

 > The second and third issues can be solved by adding more **unit tests** and **integration tests** respectively.
 Those are things we may investigate later when we have more time.

-### Revisiting this Decision

-We plan to continue using Playwright so long as it continues meeting our project's needs.